Mossley Hockey Club: Grounds

 The original grass pitches at Mossley were abandoned in 1976 and the Club played home games at the City of Belfast Playing Fields at Mallusk.
 The present site at The Glade was purchased in 1984, and in 1991 the Club installed a synthetic surface.
 In 2004 the original artificial surface was replaced with a water based pitch.

 Notable players

 Men's internationals

-In 1952 Bryan Gilroy the became the first Mossley player to represent Ireland.
+In 1952 Bryan Gilroy became the first Mossley player to represent Ireland.